How to Use a Shampoo Bar

 Note that if you live in a hard water area it can be difficult to rinse all of the shampoo from your hair.
 The best way to combat this is to invest in a water softener attachment for your shower, or use an apple cider vinegar rinse after your shampoo bar.

 Let us know if you have any other questions or concerns about switching to shampoo bars.
-If you’ve already bought one let us know your thoughts in the comments!
+If you’ve already bought one let us know your thoughts in the comments below!